Celebrate the 200th Anniversary of General Marquis de Lafayette’s Tour of Vermont

 Morning Procession: 7:30 AM at the Historic Cornish-Windsor Covered Bridge

-Commencing at 7:30 AM, a carriage carrying Lafayette will make its journey across the Cornish-Windsor Covered Bridge making its way to Main St. Attendees are encouraged to gather along designated viewing areas to witness this symbolic crossing, welcoming Lafayette to Windsor!
+Commencing at 7:30 AM, a carriage carrying Lafayete will make its journey across the Cornish-Windsor Covered Bridge and up Main Street to the Old South Church cemetery.
+We invite you to gather along the route and gather in designated viewing areas to witness this symbolic crossing, welcoming General Lafayette to Windsor!
+Look for the people distributing French & American flags to wave.
+Make a sign or banner of welcome and bring it along.!
 Brought to you by the Windsor and West Windsor Historical Societies, see the event information on their website: Re-enactment of Lafayette visit to Windsor

 Wreath-Laying Ceremony: 8:00 AM at the Old South Church Cemetery